sevifives/grit/README.md

 nothing to commit (working directory clean)
 ```

-### Executing on a Single Repoository
+### Executing on a Single Repository
-grit on REPO_NAME_CASE GIT_OPERATION will perform that operation on the repo you want
+grit on REPO_NAME_CASE GIT_OPERATION will perform that operation on the repository you want
 ```
 [master][~/proj-root]$ grit on spectre status
 --------------------------------------------------------------------------------